ACRO (DANCE ACROBATICS) & TUMBLING

 CLASSICAL BALLET, POINTE & BOYS BALLET

 Classical ballet is based on traditional ballet technique and vocabulary.
 Dancers progressively learn ballet technique through barre and centre work.
-Well devised and structured classes will improve dancer’s agility, control, balance, musicality and general muscle strength.
-Classical ballet is a highly technical dance form which has been around for a long time, since the 15th century.
+Well devised and structured classes will improve the dancer’s agility, control, balance, musicality and general muscle strength.
+Classical ballet is a highly technical dance form which has been around since the 15th century.
 And, for many dancers, ballet provides a strong foundation of technique and vocabulary, which is then transferred to other dance styles.

 Pointe classes are a supplement to classical ballet where dancers learn the basic concepts and steps of pointe work.
 Traditional pointe technique is for the female dancer who has achieved a strong foundation of ballet technique and is at least 12 years of age.
 In the first years of training on pointe, the emphasis is on developing strong foot work and ankle strength, after which classes develop to include an ever expanding range of classical vocabulary to be done on pointe.